RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

   - OK - standard status when all is OK, even in standby.
   - ERROR_PIN_REQUIRED - when the box is awaiting PIN entry.
 This can be used as a means of triggering automatic PIN entry.
   - Not present - if box is in lower power mode (overnight) or for an unsupported box (e.g. Sky Glass)
-- skyq_channelno - the sky channel being played.
+- skyq_channelno - the Sky Q channel being played.
 Not present if no channel has been identified (e.g. YouTube is being viewed)

  ### Homekit Integration